bsweets/CustomRobots/guidebook.md

 1. Navigate to "Automated Test Framework->Suite"
 1. Open the **Child B** says **Test Suite with Several Successful Members**
 1. Click the **Run Test Suite** button.
-1. Navigate back to **Suites** and open the record for **Parent Suite With A Failing Child**
-1. Run that and inspect the results.
-1. Look at the records under **All Test Suite Results** and examine the differences between successful and failed tests.

 # Exercise 2: Application Navigation Testing
 The goal of this section is to familiarize with how to test menu item and modules visibility of an application in application navigator